 Does it cost anything to participate?

-While there is no monetary cost to participants, they are required to commit their time (4 to 6 hours per week for one year), hard work and energy to being an active learner and participant in the AWEC community.
+While there is no program fee to participate in AWEC, cohort members are required to commit their time (4 to 6 hours per week for one year), hard work and energy to being an active learner and participant in the AWEC community.
+Cohort members may incur costs related to attending an optional in-person event.

 How do I apply?

-The application for the 2020-2021 year of AWEC will available on the Apply Page in early December 2019.
+The application for the 2020-2021 year of AWEC will available on the Apply Page on 4 December 2019.
+The application will close at 11:59pm UTC on Tuesday 17 December.
 If you would like updates about the current program and upcoming application, we encourage you to follow us on Twitter and Instagram or subscribe to our Newsletter.

 How long is the program?